Wuhan coronavirus: Is it safe to travel? - Local News 8

 Q: What precautions should travelers to other parts of China take?

-Nonessential travel to Wuhan is discouraged, and travel to other parts of China should be undertaken with caution.
+Travel to Hubei Province is highly discouraged, and travel to other parts of China should be undertaken with caution.

+On January 24, Delta Air Lines issued a waiver allowing passengers with itineraries involving Beijing and Shanghai to change their flights fee-free or cancel and apply the value toward a future flight.
+American Airlines and other carriers are offering similar waivers.

-A number of Asian airlines have suspended flights to Wuhan temporarily or indefinitely, and some American air carriers including Delta and American are offering flexibility on cancellations of itineraries involving WUH airport.
+A number of Asian airlines have suspended flights to Wuhan, and some American air carriers including Delta and American are offering flexibility on cancellations of itineraries involving WUH airport.
 Check with your airline for details.

 Quigley recommends a flexible itinerary that can be adapted to new information and guidance as it becomes available.
 He also suggests allowing extra time as health screenings have been implemented around many transportation hubs.
 Avoid traveling with any flu-like symptoms.